 It turns out that the update direction $\eta^t$ \eqref{eq: update before retraction} of RISRO solves the Fisher Scoring or Riemannian Gauss-Newton equation \eqref{eq: Riemannian Gauss-newton equation}: \begin{Theorem} Let $\{\X^t\}$ be the sequence generated by RISRO under the same assumptions as in Theorem \ref{th: local contraction general setting}.
 Then, for all $t\ge 0$, the implicitly encoded update direction $\eta^t$ in \eqref{eq: update before retraction} solves the Riemannian Gauss-Newton equation \eqref{eq: Riemannian Gauss-newton equation}. \end{Theorem}

 Theorem \ref{th: Riemannian Gauss-Newton of Simul Mini} together with the retraction explanation in \eqref{eq: orthographic retraction} establishes the connection of RISRO and Riemannian manifold optimization.
 Following this connection, we further show that each $\eta_t$ is always a decent direction in the next Proposition \ref{prop: descent direction}.
-By incorporating the globalization scheme discussed in Remark \ref{rem: globalization and initialization}, this fact is useful in boosting the local convergence of RISRO to the global convergence. \begin{Proposition} For all $t\ge 0$, the update direction $\eta^t \in T_{\X^t} \cM_r $ in \eqref{eq: update before retraction} satisfies $\inprod{{\rm grad}f(\X^t)}{\eta^t} < 0,$ i.e., $\eta_t$ is a descent direction.
+This fact will be useful in boosting the local convergence of RISRO to the global convergence to be discussed in Remark \ref{rem: globalization}. \begin{Proposition} For all $t\ge 0$, the update direction $\eta^t \in T_{\X^t} \cM_r $ in \eqref{eq: update before retraction} satisfies $\inprod{{\rm grad}f(\X^t)}{\eta^t} < 0,$ i.e., $\eta_t$ is a descent direction.
 If $\cA$ satisfies the 2r-RIP, then the direction sequence $\{\eta^t\}$ is gradient related. \end{Proposition} \begin{Remark} The convergence of Riemannian Gauss-Newton was studied in a recent work \cite{breiding2018convergence}.
 Our results are significantly different from and offer improvements to \cite{breiding2018convergence} in the following ways.